|site search by freefind

 Col. 1:11 ...strengthened with all might, according to his glorious power, unto all patience and longsuffering with joyfulness...

-Jesus is glorious in power.
+The power of Jesus is glorious.
 There is none like Him.
 Nature obeyed Him.
 The demonic realm trembled and fled.
 Men and women submitted to Him.
 By His very words the worlds were formed [Heb.
-1:2, 11:3]...and by His words that are kept [2 Pet.
+1:2, 11:3]...and by His words they are kept [2 Pet.
 3:7].
 No atomic bomb or climate change is going to end the world.
 Jesus has all power [Matt.
 28:18].
 No one of intelligence crosses Him [Ps.
 2]!

 Jesus is glorious in that He voluntarily went to the cross.
 He did not have to do it.
 It was the greatest act of love possible that the limitless, all-powerful God would place Himself in human hands to be tortured and murdered.
 They cried out at the cross, "He saved others, let Him save Himself!
 [Matt.
 27:42]" If He had saved Himself, He could not have saved any one else.
 This is the single most glorious act of self-sacrifice that we have ever seen.
 It shows us what God is really like.

 Jesus is glorious in His words [John 7:46].
 No one has even spoken the way He spoke.
 He spoke with absolute authority.
 No one dared to disobey.
 His words have rebuild ruined lives, restored devastated relationships, toppled governments, and forever changed the course of history.